Simon the Coldheart

 Simon the Coldheart is a historical fiction novel by Georgette Heyer published in 1925.
-Not a typical Georgie Heyer regency story, it is a tale of chivalry, intrigue and conquest.
+Not a typical Georgette Heyer regency story, it is a tale of chivalry, intrigue and conquest.
 Set in the medieval period during the Hundred Years' War between England and France, it is her fifth novel, and the first of only three set in that period.

 Background

 By 1940, Heyer became disillusioned with her early work and asked that six of her books including Simon the Coldheart no longer be published.
 In 1975, a year after her death, Georgette Heyer's son, Sir Richard Rougier, was asked to reconsider his mother's wishes regarding Simon the Coldheart. and allowed further reprints.